Den1sSudo/Diagnosis-of-blood-cell-pathology-using-computer-vision/README.md

+# The purpose
+Manual counting and evaluation of blood cells under a microscope takes from 30 minutes to several hours per sample.
+In the context of mass research (for example, during pandemics) it takes a lot of effort.
+Staff fatigue leads to missing anomalies.
+In regions with a shortage of qualified hematologists, diagnoses are often delayed, which worsens the prognosis of patients.
 # Project Modules
 The project consists of two modules: 1.
 Training module (train_module) and 2.
 Analysis and Interface module (analyze) 1.Reads marked-up images